Prapthi564/AIW-Azure-Virtual-Desktop/10-Security Modules.md

 1. Now you have successfully created an App Locker for all Apps in the Session desktop.

+## Summary

+In this lab, you enabled Multi-Factor Authentication, created a Conditional Access policy for secure AVD access, configured Screen Capture Protection to prevent screenshots, and implemented App Locker rules to restrict unauthorized applications, enhancing overall session security.

-Now, click on Next from the lower right corner to move on to the next page.
+Now, click on **Next** from the lower right corner to move on to the next page.

  ![Start Your Azure Journey](./media/Next.png)